Samuel Gruetter: Curriculum Vitae

 05/2017 – 07/2017 Visitor at University of Melbourne, working with Prof. Toby Murray on information flow control proofs for C

-10/2016 – 03/2017 Visiting student research collaborator in Prof. Andrew Appel’s lab at Princeton University, working on my MSc thesis
+10/2016 – 03/2017 Visiting student research collaborator in Prof. Andrew Appel’s lab at Princeton University, working on my MSc thesis on improving their Verified Software Toolchain, a proof toolchain for C programs, and using it to verify the AES implementation of Mbed TLS

-12/2013 – 07/2015 MSc Research Scholar at EPFL: In parallel to the Master’s program in Computer Science, worked part-time as a research assistant at Prof. Martin Odersky’s Programming Methods Lab (the “Scala Lab”)
+12/2013 – 07/2015 MSc Research Scholar at EPFL, working part-time as a research assistant at Prof. Martin Odersky’s Programming Methods Lab, writing proofs about Dependent Object Types, the formal model behind Scala

 Industry Internships